 After reading several StubHub Reviews from disgruntled users, I thought a review on StubHub from an industry insider (and competitor) would be valuable for StubHub users.
 That’s because I’ve got every incentive to bash StubHub, yet won’t because they don’t deserve to be.

 StubHub pioneered the event ticket resale industry.
-They set the standard as to how a ticket marketplace should operate & they were the first ticket exchange to offer *Guarantees regarding a ticket’s legitimacy.
-So although I’m the Co-Founder of TickPick, one of StubHub’s competitors, I still respect the company.
-However, when deciding on where to buy your tickets, I think it’s important that people know that the majority of tickets on StubHub can be bought for less money on TickPick, without the high fees.
+They set the standard for how a ticket marketplace should operate, and they were the first ticket exchange to offer *Guarantees regarding a ticket’s legitimacy.
+So although I’m the co-founder of TickPick (one of StubHub’s competitors), I still respect the company.
+However, when deciding on where to buy your tickets, I think it’s important that people know that the majority of tickets on StubHub can be bought for less money on TickPick, without the high service fees.

-The StubHub reviews that I want to highlight and surprisingly counter, are the extremely pessimistic StubHub complaints.
+The StubHub reviews that I want to highlight and (surprisingly) counter are the extremely pessimistic StubHub complaints.
 For example, if you read all of the StubHub complaints on Consumer Affairs, you would probably decide to never buy tickets from StubHub again; however, keep in mind that StubHub gets more than 10 million web visitors a month and is selling a ticket almost every second.
-So, for over 10 years of business, it’s not surprising to have 553 formal complaints against StubHub on BBB.
+So, after over 15 years of business, it’s not surprising to have 880 formal complaints against StubHub on BBB.

 It’s also worth mentioning that the StubHub Yelp Reviews provide good insights from a diverse group of users.
 You’ll read some StubHub customer reviews that provide tips as well as other users that provide valid reasons as to why they won’t use Stubhub again.
 However, when searching for Yelp StubHub reviews, be aware that there are small StubHub Local Pick Up offices that have their own Yelp pages.
 These user reviews are specific to the pick up location and not the overall StubHub experience.

 The remainder of this StubHub review is going to be a bit more critical, specifically regarding their high fees and the customer complaints revolving around instant downloads, and fake tickets.